piense/aes67-pi3-buildroot/README.md

-An AES67 audio mixer for the Pi3
+An AES67 audio mixer for the Pi3 using the RT kernel patches.

+Status: the code is very experimental, should be able to do loopback testing with a compatible AES67 device (tested with a Yamaha Rio).